exakat/php-dictionary/dictionary/preprocess.ini.rst

 Preprocessing may save execution time, and memory.

-In terms of maintenance, it hides some implementation details in the result : one has to guess where this value is coming from.
+In terms of maintenance, it hides some implementation details in the result: one has to guess where this value is coming from.

 .. code-block:: php